- Doctors & Departments

 The Biochemical Genetics Laboratory provides laboratory services for a variety of institutions throughout the country and around the world.

-Our comprehensive test list allows us to provide clinical testing to diagnose and monitor treatment of many inherited metabolic disorders, such as:
+Our comprehensive test list allows us to provide clinical testing to diagnose and monitor treatment of many inherited metabolic disorders, such as amino acid, organic acid and fatty acid oxidation disorders.

 Most commonly ordered labs for genetic testing include: